Second Discussion

 O, man!
 Since the haqiqah is thus, give up pride and ananiyyah.
 At the Court of Ulûhiyyah, proclaim your impotence and weakness with the language of seeking help and your poverty and need with the language of entreaty and du'â, and show that you are an ‘abd.
 And say 6 حَسْبُنَا اللهُ وَنِعْمَ الْوَكِيلُ and rise.

 Also, do not say, "I am nothing.
-What importance do I have that the universe should purposefully be subjected to me by an Absolute Hakîm, and a universal shukr would be required of me?"
+What importance do I have that the universe should purposefully be subjected to me by the Absolute Hakîm, and a universal shukr would be required of me?"

-Because, for sure, you are nothing regarding your nafs and form, but regarding duty and rank, you are an attentive spectator of this majestic universe, a speaking tongue possessing balâghat of these beings full of hikmah, an intelligent reader of this book of ‘âlam, an astonished supervisor of these creatures offering tasbîh and a respectful foreman of these artful creatures performing ‘ibâdah.
+Because, regarding duty and rank, you are an attentive spectator of this majestic universe, a speaking tongue possessing balâghat of these beings full of hikmah, an intelligent reader of this book of ‘âlam, an astonished supervisor of these creatures offering tasbîh and a respectful foreman of these artful creatures performing ‘ibâdah, although you are nothing regarding your nafs and form.

 Yes, O man!
-Regarding your vegetable physical being and your animal nafs, you are a minor particle, a despicable particular, a poor creature and a weak animal that you are shaken amidst the terrifying waves of the flowing beings.
-But by being perfected through the tarbiyyah of Islam illuminated with the nûr of îmân comprising the light of the love for Allah, regarding humanity and in your being an ‘abd, you are a sultân; within your particularity, you are a universal; within your smallness, you are an ‘âlam and within your despicableness, you are a supervisor of such great rank, who supervises an extensive sphere, that you can say: "My Rabb, Who is Rahîm, has made the world a house for me.
-He made the sun and moon lamps for my house, and the spring, a bunch of flowers, and summer, a table of ni’mah and the animals, my servants.
-And He has made plants the ornamented provisions of my house.
+Regarding your vegetable physical being and your animal nafs, you are a minor particle, a despicable particular, a poor creature and a weak animal that you are shaken amidst the waves of terrifying beings flowing like a flood, but when you are perfected through the tarbiyyah of Islam illuminated with the nûr of îmân that comprises the nûr of the love for Allah, you are a sultân regarding humanity and being an ‘abd; within your particularity, you are a universal; within your smallness, you are an ‘âlam, and within your despicableness, you are a supervisor whose rank is so great and whose sphere of supervision is so extensive that you can say, "My Rabb, Who is Rahîm, has made the world a house for me.
+He made the sun and moon lamps for my house, the spring a bunch of flowers, the summer a table of ni’mah and the animals my servants; He has made plants the ornamented provisions of my house.

-In Short: If you heed nafs and shaytan, you fall into the asfal sâfilîn.
-But if you heed Al-Haqq and the Qur'an, you rise to the a’lâ ‘illiyyin and become a beautiful form (Ahsan Taqwîm) of the universe.
+In Short: If you heed nafs and shaytan, you fall into the asfal sâfilîn, but if you heed Al-Haqq and the Qur'an, you rise to the a’lâ ‘illiyyin and become a beautiful form (ahsan taqwîm) of the universe.

 Fifth Subtle Point: Man has been sent to this world as an official and guest and has been given dispositions of great significance.
 And important duties according to those dispositions have been committed to him.
 In order to make man work for those aims and duties, severe encouragements and terrifying threats have been made.
 We shall here summarize the fundamentals of the duties of humanity and ‘ubûdiyyah, which we have explained elsewhere, so that the mystery of “Ahsan Taqwîm” may be understood.